| | | English Synonyms Page By Leon

 which is not as strong as stone or steel, so I had to use a lot of wood

+to reinforce the bridge.
+It was NOT material-efficient.
 Then, I built a bridge with migrant workers in two years with steel

 and concrete.
 It was effective, time efficient, cost-efficient,

+and material-efficient.
 Another Example: I want to buy a car that is effective in

+giving me speed and power AND efficient in conserving fuel and money.
 I find out that I cannot have both.
 I can get an effective car,

 but it is not efficient.
 Or I can get an efficient car, but it's